Bows

 The outer track is majorly where the bowstring of the compound bow operates and runs.

-When the bow is drawn, due to the difference in the weight of the limbs and the cams’ leverage, there’s a change in the ratio of bowstring pay-out and the cable take-up.
+When the bow is drawn, due to the difference in the weight of the limbs and the cams’ use, there’s a change in the ratio of bowstring pay-out and the cable take-up.

 Archers can create different profiles for draw-strokes by manipulating the shapes of the cam, as mentioned above tracks.